 Patty’s Paddy’s Day.
 You might wonder what the big deal is about putting a beer into a small glass and calling it a cocktail but hold on my friends…there is more to this than a first glance will tell.

-I wanted something quintessentially Irish since I’m part Irish and St. Patrick’s Day is Sunday.
+I wanted something quintessentially Irish since I’m part Irish.
 What could be better than a little mini pour of Guinness right?
 Well, except it’s not really Guinness.
 Nope…it’s simply Kahlua topped with some Bailey’s Irish Liqueur.
-Whew…at least I have that old Irish standard included or this would hardly qualify as a cocktail for an Irish holiday.
+Whew…at least I have that old Irish standard included or this Baby Guinness would hardly qualify as a cocktail for an Irish holiday.

 Wait…don’t tell me that Bailey’s isn’t really Irish?
 OK, it’s sort of like me; part Irish.
 Over 75% of the raw ingredients and packaging used to make and present Baileys is sourced from the island of Ireland.
 The cream is fresh dairy cream that comes from pasture fed cows in Ireland.
 The whiskey is Irish Whiskey supplied from a number of distilleries including The Old Bushmills Distillery, County Antrim.
 That would seem to substantiate authenticity (except for that elusive 25%) but the truth is that it’s not some historic brew that’s been around since the days of St. Patrick so while good and thankfully NOT green, it’s a late addition to the party; debuting in 1974.